misterfish/stick/README.md

 ### (or how to forget about `null` and `undefined` for a while)

-Here is an example showing how you can deal with failure paths, using the `Maybe` functor from `bilby`.
+Here is an example showing how you can deal with failure paths, using the `Maybe` functor from [bilby](https://github.com/puffnfresh/bilby.js) by @puffnfresh.
 In this toy example, we start with a French word, then:

 1. look up a translation (mocked in a table);